The GED® Transcript and Certificate Request Form can be found by clicking here.

 You must also take and pass the Illinois Constitution test as required by Illinois Complied Statutes - School code (105 ILCS 5/27-3).
 There is no fee to take the Constitution Test and it may be taken at any time.
 To schedule your test at Parkland Community College, please click here.

 8. How can I get a GED® transcript or Certificate?

-Click here for the GED® Transcript and Diploma Request Form.
+Click here for the GED® Transcript and Certificate Request Form.

 9. What if I took the GED® Test and did not pass sections of the test?